johnboiles/obs-mac-virtualcam/README.md

     cd $OBS_DIR/build/rundir/RelWithDebInfo/bin
     ./obs

-Now open your favorite video streaming app (or fully close it then re-open it to make sure it reloads any loaded video plugins).
-You _should_ be able to pick 'OBS Virtual Camera' as a source.
+Now in OBS go to `Tools`->`Start Virtual Camera`, then open your favorite video streaming app (or fully close it then re-open it to make sure it reloads any loaded video plugins).
+You _should_ be able to pick `OBS Virtual Camera` as a source.

 ## Development